Skip to main content

 What is the Florida Roofing Regulation Law of 2021?

-Florida may seem like a lawless place to those who come to visit on spring break or Miami vacations, but actually, this tropical treasure has some of the most extensive and strict roofing laws in the country due to its extreme climate, strong winds, and storms.
-As of July 1st of 2021, Senate Bill 76 was put into place.
+Florida may look like a wild place for those visiting on spring break or Miami vacations.
+However, in reality, this sunny paradise has some of the strictest roofing laws in the country.
+This is because of the wild weather, strong winds, and storms that hit the state.
+Starting July 1st, 2021, a new law, Senate Bill 76, was put into place.

-Essentially, this new law changes how homeowners can get their roofs repaired or replaced, as well as how roofing contractors and insurance companies handle claims and how homeowners can make said claims.
-Why?
-Well, to keep it short and sweet, Florida has detected one too many fraudulent storm insurance claims and was forced to crack down on the roofing industry and homeowners alike.
+This fresh law changes how homeowners can go about getting their roofs fixed or replaced.
+It also impacts how roofing contractors and insurance companies handle claims and how homeowners can make these claims.
+Why did this happen?
+In simple terms, Florida noticed many false storm insurance claims and had to take action to fix things in the roofing industry and for homeowners.

 What Does Senate Bill 76 Change?